AntCas/antcas.github.io/src/pages/blog/2018-11-27-swarm-evolution.md

 Each creature has a circular body.

-They can sense creatures near to them in four continuous directions, equally spaced around their body.
+They can sense creatures near to them in four directions equally spaced around their body.

 In each direction they can see how close their nearest ally (like organism) is and how close their nearest opponent (different organism) is.